derb12/pybaselines/docs/algorithms/morphological.rst

 mpls (Morphological Penalized Least Squares)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:func:`.mpls` uses both morphological operations and Whittaker-smoothing
+:meth:`.mpls` uses both morphological operations and Whittaker-smoothing
 to create the baseline.
 First, a morphological opening is performed on the
 data.
 Then, the index of the minimum data value between each flat region of the
 opened data is selected as a baseline anchor point and given a weighting of
 :math:`1 - p`, while all other points are given a weight of :math:`p`.
 The data
-and weights are then used to calculate the baseline, similar to the :func:`.asls`
+and weights are then used to calculate the baseline, similar to the :meth:`.asls`
 method.

 .. plot::